 - Adjust one wrench to fit over the sleeve and engage the impeller key.
 Adjust the second wrench to fit the impeller nut (#15). - b.
 Holding both wrenches, turn the impeller nut counter-clockwise. - After the impeller nut is removed, the impeller drive hub can be removed. - d.
 The hub is keyed and can be removed using two large bladed screwdrivers. - Insert the blades of the screwdrivers between the springholder on the rotating element and the shoulder of the hub. - f.
 Holding the screwdrivers at approximately 3 o'clock and 9 o'clock, push the handles in toward the motor body, using the motor bracket for leverage.

 Refer to Figure 4-9.
 This procedure usually does not require excessive force.
 Care should be taken not to damage the hub or motor shaft.

-6. Remove the rotating element from the shaft.
+- 6. Remove the rotating element from the shaft.
 The element normally adheres tightly to the motor shaft and some force may be necessary to remove it.
 This is common and if care is taken, the element can be reassembled and reused.
 It is recommended that a new rotating element be used for reassembly.
 DO NOT attempt to remove the seal using a screwdriver or other sharp object.
-Damage to the shaft or element can occur.
+Damage to the shaft or element can occur. - 7.
+Before the motor bracket (#1) can be removed, the four (4) "O"rings (#8), located on the upper left and right studs must be removed. - a.
+Gently tap on the back of the motor bracket, alternating between the left and right side, until the motor bracket moves approximately 1/4". - Tap the motor bracket face to move it back to its original position.

-- Remove the motor bracket.
-The motor bracket will come loose once the drive sleeve and rotating element have been removed. - 8.
+- d.
+Slide the motor bracket straight off.
+Do not attempt to remove the motor bracket without first removing the "O" rings (#8). - 8.
 Remove the seat portion of the seal.
-Refer to Figure 4-10. - a.
-Place the motor bracket face down on a flat surface.
+Refer to Figure 4-10.

+- a.
+Place the motor bracket face down on a flat surface. - b.
-- b.
 Look into the opening in the center of the bracket, you will see a portion of the seat. - c.
 Insert the 1" dowel, and very gently, tap the seat until it drops out.
 Care must be taken with the seats.
 They are often a brittle material and are prone to breakage.
 It is recommended that a new replacement seat be installed during reassembly.